zk182/nodeschool/learnyounode/readme.md

+Run

+`npm install -g learnyounode`

+and then

+`learnyounode`

-Type `learnyounode` to check challenges
+to check challenges